cloudfoundry/bosh-cli/docs/migrating_from_godeps.md

 Remove internal from test packages in bin/test-unit -skipPackage="acceptance,integration,internal"

-We decided to use vendored ginkgo in our CI.
+We decided to use vendored ginkgo in our CI, so we vendor it explicitly, and re-vendor gomega so that is updates imports in ginkgo.

 ```
+vendor add github.com/onsi/ginkgo/ginkgo
-vendor add github.com/onsi/ginkgo/...
+vendor add github.com/onsi/ginkgo/ginkgo/...
-vendor add github.com/onsi/gomega/...
+vendor add -status ext
 ```

 Update install-ginkgo to install from internal dependecy: